SsenfumaGodfrey/Restaurant-Customer-Lifetime-Value-Analysis/README.md

 Karachi	18.60%	1,145	#3 (Underperformer)
 Key Insights:

-Multan leads with 21.28% revenue contribution from 1,256 orders
+ - Multan leads with 21.28% revenue contribution from 1,256 orders

-Lahore closely follows with 20.33% revenue from 1,217 orders
+- Lahore closely follows with 20.33% revenue from 1,217 orders

-Karachi significantly lags at 18.60% despite being Pakistan's largest city
+- Karachi significantly lags at 18.60% despite being Pakistan's largest city

 The gap between top and bottom performers is 2.68 percentage points, representing substantial revenue leakage in Karachi

-##### Geographic Opportunity:
+##### Geographic Opportunity.
 The underperformance in Karachi suggests either operational issues, competitive pressure, or insufficient market penetration in specific neighborhoods.